Housing Advice

 Tenants can serve 2 months’ notice to end contract

-Once the Renters’ Rights Act comes into force, a tenant will be able to terminate their contract by serving at least 2 months’ notice on their landlord.
+Once the Renters’ Rights Act comes into force on 1 May 2026, a tenant will be able to terminate their contract by serving at least 2 months’ notice on their landlord.
 There are rules the tenant must follow for the notice to be valid.
 It must be in writing and expire at the end of a rental period.

 If you’re on a joint contract, one tenant can give notice without the agreement of their housemates.
 This will end the tenancy for everyone.

-If you are unsure about how to give notice correctly or your position in a house share, we would recommend making an appointment with a housing adviser.
+If you are unsure about how to give notice correctly or your position in a house share, we would recommend you contact us to book an appointment with one of our Housing Advisors.

 New type of notice for landlords to serve on students